|

 3. Click ‘Apply to all’

-4. Click on ‘Yes’ 5.
-Enter your admin username and password in order to proceed.
+4. Click ‘Yes’ 5.
+Enter your Administrator's username and password in order to proceed.
 (Please note that it is case sensitive).

 6. Click OK to close